signalogic/SigSRF_SDK/mediaTest_readme.md

 octet_align=1  # comment out or set to zero for bandwidth efficient format
 ```

-The "codec_type" field can be set to AMR_NB or AMR for AMR narrowband (be sure to also change sample_rate to 8000), and the bitrate field changed as needed.
+The "codec_type" field can be set to AMR_NB or AMR for AMR narrowband (be sure to also change sample_rate to 8000), and the bitrate field set as needed.

 Here are the mediaTest commands for decoding from .amr and .awb file to audio: